svvu/gomws/README.md

 # TODO
 * Add support for other APIs
+* Record api request to test the endpoint methods

 # Deprecated
 The build in structs to unmarshal the result are deprecated.
 They still can be found in branch 0.0.3.